IHCantabria/Leaflet.CanvasLayer.Field/README.md

 # Leaflet.CanvasLayer.Field

 ## Description
-A set of layers to visualize 'Fields' (aka *Rasters*) from ASCIIGrid files, based on [L.CanvasLayer](https://github.com/Sumbera/gLayers.Leaflet) Leaflet Plugin by Sumbera:
+A set of layers to visualize 'Fields' (aka *Rasters*) from ASCIIGrid or GeoTIFF files, based on [L.CanvasLayer](https://github.com/Sumbera/gLayers.Leaflet) Leaflet Plugin by Stanislav Sumbera and [geotiff.js](https://github.com/constantinius/geotiff.js) by Fabian Schindler

 * ScalarField: a Raster layer from scalars, such as DTM, temperature...

-TODO [[* VectorField: a Raster layer from vectors, such as wind or ocean currents, using arrows
+TODO * VectorField: a Raster layer from vectors, such as wind or ocean currents, using arrows

 * VectorFieldAnim: an animated layer representing a vector field, based on the excellent [earth](https://github.com/cambecc/earth) by Cameron Becarrio